dnsimple/dnsimple-support/content/articles/secondary-dns-provider-dns-made-easy.markdown

 ![DNSMadeEasy configuration successful](/files/dns-made-easy-config-success.png)

 At the bottom of the screen, you might see an error message that the zone is out of sync.
-You might have to wait a few minutes for the zones to synchronize.
+You may need to wait a few minutes for the zones to synchronize.

 ![DNSMadeEasy configuration details not in sync](/files/dns-made-easy-sync.png)